openrails/openrails/Docs/Contributing.md

 - Update the root object by (as above) copying into a local, cloning/making a new version from the old version, and finally storing into the root
 - If multiple threads can update the root, the final store into root must be done using an interlocked compare-and-exchange with a loop in case of failure

-If you are in any doubt about the use of data by multiple threads, or your implementation of the above rules, please ask in the [Elvas Tower](http://www.elvastower.com/) forums.
+If you are in any doubt about the use of data by multiple threads, or your implementation of the above rules, please ask for help in [our forums on Elvas Tower](https://www.elvastower.com/forums/index.php?/forum/190-open-rails-simulator-project/).

 ### Getting your code accepted